lexrobotics-pb/2016-8379/README.txt

   # CONNECTION
   > Power Cycling: first thing to try when there are issues finding devices
     > Disconnect Robot Controller from robot
-    > Restart robot from robot controller
+    > Close the app
     > Restart power module
-    > Plug in phone and load configuration file
+    > Plug in phone to open the app naturally
+    > If still doesn't work, load configuration file and Restart Robot
   > Battery Level: Robot Controller still not recognizing devices after power cycling
     > Accompanied by symptoms including, but not limited to: robot hysteria, robot fatigue, and robot nausea
     > Involves difficut procedure of taking out battery and putting a fresh one in